Gabriel Amigo III

 Gabriel Amigo III (born 1 June 1991) is a Filipino Enduro mountain bike athlete who is currently residing in Bislig, Philippines.

+Career

 He was crowned as the National Enduro Champion for men's elite category after winning the 2017 Philippine MTB Enduro National Championships held in Guimaras, Philippines.
-Amigo signed for a 1 year contract deal with GT Bicycles Philippines and he will be riding with the GT Force AL Comp 27.5 2021 edition.
+Amigo signed a contract with Norco Bicycles Philippines for Year 2017–2018, Trek Bicycles Philippines for Year 2018–2020, GT Bicycles Philippines for Year 2021-2023 and recently, he signed up with Pivot Bicycles Philippines and O'Neal Philippines for apparels.

 He is the first Filipino elite rider who was able to compete at the 2019 Enduro World Series in Rotorua, New Zealand (Round 1) and Derby, Tasmania (Round 2).
 Currently he is ranked as 200th in the enduro world series standing and a qualified rider to represent for his country in the Enduro World Series - Trophy of Nations 2019 race in Finale Ligure, Italy.

-Amigo recently snatched the 3rd place spot in the 2021 UCI Philippine National Downhill Trials held in Danao City, Cebu last November 28, 2021.
+Amigo snatched the 3rd place spot during 2021 UCI Philippine National Downhill Trials held in Danao City, Cebu last November 28, 2021.